djmalaka/Abode-Dashboard/README.md

 - ETA & presence processing
 - Media control scripts

 You’ll need equivalents adapted to your setup.
+The separate scripts section will soon be added.

 ---